Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

-To further investigate the capabilities of the proximity-constrained LM algorithm, it was pondered if it is possible to force convergence towards a solution that fully respects one of the orbits to a greater deal of accuracy, sacrificing proximity to the other.
-It was found that weighting two consecutive points in a given orbit is sufficient to meet this objective and hence two scenarios were considered: \textit{(ii)} weighting of the first two patch points, from the L2 Halo orbit, and \textit{(ii)} weighting of the last two patch points, from the L1 Lyapunov orbit.
+To further evaluate the capabilities of the proximity-constrained LM algorithm, it was pondered if it is possible to force convergence towards a solution that fully respects one of the orbits to a greater deal of accuracy, sacrificing proximity to the other.
+Recalling the previous example in Fig.~\ref{fig:transfer_1st_prox}, we note that respecting a single constraint in position along a desired orbit is insufficient to coerce the final converged trajectory into closely following it.
+Hence, to achieve the desired goal, it is necessary for the proximity objective to be imposed at multiple patch points along the CR3BP orbit to be tracked.
+In this case, a fixed-time formulation of the problem may not offer sufficient degrees of freedom to incorporate this objective at the constraint level.
+Thus, in order to proceed with using the MN update equation without running into feasibility issues, a reformulation of the multiple-shooting problem under a variable-time perspective would typically be necessary.
+On the contrary, the relaxed approach pursued by the proposed LM alternative ensures that this objective may be met, as best as possible, without abandoning the fixed-time formulation of the problem.
+In this sense, it was found that weighting the position entries of two consecutive points in a given orbit is sufficient to arrive to a final solution that respects it to a higher degree.
+Hence, two scenarios were considered: \textit{(i)} weighting of the first two patch points, from the L2 Northern Halo orbit, and \textit{(ii)} weighting of the last two patch points, from the L1 Lyapunov orbit.
 The corresponding weights in $\mathbf{Q}$ were set to $1$, while the remaining entries were kept null.
-To fulfill these requirements, employing the adaptive weighting approach was found to be necessary.
-In this sense, the adaptive weight $\xi$ is initially set to $1$ and then automatically adjusted at the beginning of each outer iteration, recalling Eq.~\eqref{eq:kappa}, until the algorithm is able to converge towards a solution that brings the continuity residual to $\norm{\mathbf{F}}<10^{-12}$.
-When solving each optimization problem, the algorithm is stopped once there is a relative variation to the continuity residual between successive iterations lower than $10^{-4}$, 200 iterations have elapsed, or the continuity residual is brought below $10^{-12}$, in which case a solution has been found.
-The results stemming from the application of the LM algorithm under the scenarios \textit{(i)} and \textit{(ii)}, which we may denote LM$_{W1}$ and LM$_{W2}$, are provided in Fig.~\ref{fig:LM_1_2_weight} and Fig.~\ref{fig:LM_1_2_LAST_weight}, respectively.
-The corresponding evolution of the continuity residual, total position error, error of the weighted entries of the design vector, and adaptive weight are presented in Fig.~\ref{fig:LM_comparison_weights}, with markers at every 10 iterations for better visibility.
-In addition, the response under the base LM algorithm with no proximity constraints associated to the trajectory in Fig.~\ref{fig:transfer_no_prox} is recalled for the sake of comparison.
+To fulfill these requirements, employing the adaptive weighting approach detailed in Section~\ref{subsec:extensions} was found to be necessary.
+The adaptive weight $\xi$ is initially set to $1$ and then automatically adjusted at the beginning of each outer iteration, recalling Eq.~\eqref{eq:kappa}, until the algorithm is able to converge towards a solution that brings the continuity residual to $\norm{\mathbf{F}}<10^{-10}$.
+To reflect this change, the specified initial damping factor, $\beta_0$, is multiplied by $\xi$ at the start of each new outer iteration.
+When solving each optimization problem, the algorithm is stopped once there is a relative variation to the continuity residual between successive iterations lower than $10^{-4}$, 100 iterations have elapsed, or the continuity residual is brought below $10^{-10}$, in which case the final solution has been found.
+The results stemming from the application of the LM algorithm under the scenarios \textit{(i)} and \textit{(ii)}, which we denote LM$_{W1}$ and LM$_{W2}$, are provided in Fig.~\ref{fig:LM_1_2_weight} and Fig.~\ref{fig:LM_1_2_LAST_weight}, respectively.
+The corresponding evolution of the continuity residual, total position error, error of the weighted entries of the design vector, and adaptive weight are presented in Fig.~\ref{fig:LM_comparison_weights}, with markers at every second iteration for improved visibility.
+The evolution of the same parameters under the base LM algorithm with no proximity constraints, associated to the trajectory in Fig.~\ref{fig:transfer_no_prox}, is recalled for the sake of comparison.
 The corresponding curves are plotted until convergence of each algorithm is reached, which is evidenced by a cross.
 The vertical lines serve to indicate when a new outer iteration starts, i.e. once a new optimization problem, with adjusted weight $\xi$, is being solved.